 Trademark Registration of Common Words or Phrases

 Why was this allowed?
-Because the word “apple” is an arbitrary word when used in connection with the manufacture and sale of computers and computer programs.
-That is, there is nothing about computers or computer programs that relates to “apples”.
+Because the word “apple” is an arbitrary word when used in connection with the manufacture and sale of computers and computer programs, or tobacco products, or educational materials.
+That is, there is nothing about these products that relates to “apples”.
 Accordingly, the term “APPLE” is actually a pretty strong trademark, as is the case when you apply a completely arbitrary term (however common it may be) to promote your products or services.